 ER alpha /NR3A1 in Human Endometrial Cancer Tissue.
-ERa/NR3A1 was detected in immersion fixed paraffin-embedded sections of human endometrial cancer tissue using Sheep Anti-Human ER alpha /NR3A1 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF5715) at 10 µg/mL overnight at 4 °C. Before incubation with the primary antibody tissue was subjected to heat-induced epitope retrieval using Antigen Retrieval Reagent-Basic (Catalog # CTS013).
+ERa/NR3A1 was detected in immersion fixed paraffin-embedded sections of human endometrial cancer tissue using Sheep Anti-Human ERa/NR3A1 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF5715) at 10 µg/mL overnight at 4 °C. Before incubation with the primary antibody tissue was subjected to heat-induced epitope retrieval using Antigen Retrieval Reagent-Basic (Catalog # CTS013).
 Tissue was stained using the Anti-Sheep HRP-DAB Cell & Tissue Staining Kit (brown; Catalog # CTS019) and counterstained with hematoxylin (blue).
 View our protocol for Chromogenic IHC Staining of Paraffin-embedded Tissue Sections.

 Detection of Human ER alpha /NR3A1 by Western Blot.
 Western blot shows lysates of MCF-7 human breast cancer cell line and MDA-MB-468 human breast cancer cell line.
-PVDF membrane was probed with 0.5 µg/mL of Sheep Anti-Human ER alpha /NR3A1 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF5715) followed by HRP-conjugated Anti-Sheep IgG Secondary Antibody (Catalog # HAF016).
-A specific band was detected for ER alpha /NR3A1 at approximately 65 to 70 kDa (as indicated).
+PVDF membrane was probed with 0.5 µg/mL of Sheep Anti-Human ERa/NR3A1 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF5715) followed by HRP-conjugated Anti-Sheep IgG Secondary Antibody (Catalog # HAF016).
+A specific band was detected for ERa/NR3A1 at approximately 65 to 70 kDa (as indicated).
 This experiment was conducted under reducing conditions and using Immunoblot Buffer Group 1.

 Detection of Human ER alpha /NR3A1 by Simple WesternTM.
 Simple Western lane view shows lysates of MCF-7 human breast cancer cell line, loaded at 0.2 mg/mL.
-A specific band was detected for ER alpha /NR3A1 at approximately 66 kDa (as indicated) using 5 µg/mL of Sheep Anti-Human ER alpha /NR3A1 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF5715) followed by 1:50 dilution of HRP-conjugated Anti-Sheep IgG Secondary Antibody (Catalog # HAF016).
+A specific band was detected for ERa/NR3A1 at approximately 66 kDa (as indicated) using 5 µg/mL of Sheep Anti-Human ERa/NR3A1 Antigen Affinity-purified Polyclonal Antibody (Catalog # AF5715) followed by 1:50 dilution of HRP-conjugated Anti-Sheep IgG Secondary Antibody (Catalog # HAF016).
 This experiment was conducted under reducing conditions and using the 12-230 kDa separation system.
 Non-specific interaction with the 230 kDa Simple Western standard may be seen with this antibody.